seulchan/dev-review/README.md

 ## 🇺🇸 Introduction

-This repository contains study materials and notes related to Artificial Intelligence (AI).
+This repository contains study materials and notes related to software development.
 It includes resources from books, courses, research papers, and other learning materials.

 ### 📝 Learning Resources